MarcAnt/learning-git/README.md

 # learning-git

-this repo was use to learn basic concepts an how to use git and github Para aprender git y usar comandos
+This repo was used to learn basic concepts and how to use git and github

+Para aprender git y usar comandos básicos